MyNameIsMikeGreen/tech-notes/technologies/Kafka.md

 * If we want to guarantee that some specific set of messages will be stored and consumed in order, we must ensure that they are written to the same partition.
   * For example, if we have a topic for storing temperatures and we have many IoT devices reporting their current temperature, we may want to ensure that each individual device's temperatures are stored cronologically within the topic.
 * To guarantee that similar messages will be handled by the same partition, we can set those messages to each have the same key.
   * Using the above example, we may set the key for one device's messages to be `device-1` (instead of, for example, being random).
-This way, all of the messages from this device will be sent to whichever partition is registered as being in chage of messages with the key `device-1` (or, more technically, whatever `device-1` is hashed to).
+This way, all of the messages from this device will be sent to whichever partition is registered as being in chage of messages with the key `device-1`.

+# Data Retention
+* Data held within a Kafka cluster can optionally be set to be removed after a certain amount of time.
+* By default, data is held for 1 week before being automatically deleted.
+* There is no restriction on the amount of time data can be set to be retained.
+It can be as short as desired or as long as desired.
+* We may opt to keep data indefinately.
+* Old data is removed from a partition by deleting old segments.

+# Acknowledgment
+* There is a trade-off between reliability of message sending and throughput.
+One way in which the developer can decide whether they value one or the other is by selecting one of the acknowledgment modes.
+* When sending, we can opt for one of three acknowledgment modes:
+  * **0: None**
+    * Do not wait for acknowledgment from the broker.
+    * As long as the TCP connection wasn't broken, producer assumes the broker received the message.
+    * "Fire and forget".
+    * Risk of losing messages if the broker was having difficulties at the time.
+  * **1: Leader**
+    * Await acknowledgement from *only* the leader broker for the topic before continuing with further activites.
+    * Acknowledgment confirms that the message was written to *a* disk somewhere within the cluster.
+    * Producer has reasonable confidence that the message has not been lost.
+    * There is a risk of data loss if the leader broker goes down before the message has been copies to the follower brokers.
+  * **2: All**
+    * Await acknowledgments from *all* brokers managing the topic.
+    * The risk of data loss is minimal as it would require all brokers to go down for the message to be lost.
+    * Has the highest latency as the producer must wait for multiple acknowledgments before continuing with further activities.

+# Security
+* Kafka supports Encryption-in-Transit.
+  * Communication between the cluster and consumers/producers/Zookeeper is encrypted.
+* Kafka supports Authentication and Authorisation.
+* Kafka does not support Encryption-at-Rest.
+  * If log files need to be encrypted, this can only be acheived by either encrypting the disk that log files are stored on using OS-specific mechanisms or by manually encrypting/decrypting messages in the producer/consumer.

 # Resources
 * https://kafka.apache.org/